-Amazing Things to do in Moalboal
+The Best Things to do in Moalboal, Cebu

 Hang out at Panagsama Beach

-There isn’t a lot of beaches here as it’s mostly retaining walls and a reef.
+There are not a lot of beaches here as it’s mostly retaining walls and a reef.
 However, it’s a sweet spot for a swim, and this is where you can find the famous bait balls that used to run around Pescador Island.

 Earn Your Freedive Certification

-A lot of the great activities in Moalboal center around the ocean and its abundant marine life.
-For a long time, we had wanted to understand the principles of freediving.
-I know we mentioned freediving above to see the bait balls and that’s precisely what we did while in Moalboal as we knew it was the best way to get down deeper and be more comfortable in the ocean.
+Many of the great activities in Moalboal center around the ocean and its abundant marine life.
+For a long time, we had wanted to understand freediving principles.
+I know we mentioned freediving above to see the bait balls, and that’s precisely what we did while in Moalboal, as we knew it was the best way to get down deeper and be more comfortable in the ocean.

 We took our introduction course at Freediving Planet Moalboal, one of the main places to get certified.
-Freediving relies on techniques that involve heart rate control and breath holding to dive to depths of scuba divers and beyond.
-It’s an incredible sport that has elements of meditation and body awareness to explore the ocean’s wonders.
+Freediving relies on techniques that involve heart rate control and breath-holding to dive to depths of scuba divers and beyond.
+It’s an incredible sport with elements of meditation and body awareness to explore the ocean’s wonders.

 Scuba Dive at Pescador Island and The Bait Ball

-Diving based out of Moalboal is considered to be some of the best diving in the Philippines from the inhabited islands.
-(It is important to distinguish it from several of the world famous dive sites that require taking a liveaboard in the Philippines.)
+One of the best things to do in Moalboal is go diving.
+Diving based out of Moalboal is considered some of the best diving in the Philippines from the inhabited islands.
+(It is essential to distinguish it from several famous dive sites that require taking a liveaboard in the Philippines.)

-There are two famous dive sites out of Moalboal and a number of decent dives sights located along the coast with pleasant coral.
-We had enough time to spend one-day diving and went for the two most popular dives sites which are Pescador Island and the House Reef for the sardine ball.
-Both dives are wall dives that have an abundance of coral and small fish.
+There are two well-known dive sites out of Moalboal and several decent dive sights along the coast with pleasant coral.
+We had enough time to spend one-day diving and went to the two most popular dive sites, Pescador Island and the House Reef, for the sardine ball.
+Both dives are wall dives with an abundance of coral and small fish.

 There are two dive shops that we can safely recommend in town.
 Our first choice is Cebu Dive Centre which is run by a welcoming American who had to turn us away as they were booked up for days.